 Neural bases of behavior.
 Concentration on sensory and motor processes and the interaction of neural, chemical, and hormonal systems.
-Prerequisite: PSYC 100 or departmental approval.
+Prerequisite: PSYC 100.

-336L Developmental Psychology (4, FaSp)Child and adolescent behavior and associ-
+336L Developmental Psychology (4, FaSp)

 Child and adolescent behavior and associated theories; exploration of the continuity between child and adult behavior.
 Laboratory projects.
 Prerequisite: PSYC 100.